 2014–15 California K-12 Education Technology Plan template, criteria, and guiding questions.

 K-12 Voucher FAQs

-Frequently asked questions (FAQs) pertaining to the status of the settlement, eligibility, and the use of the vouchers are available on the CDE Education Technology K–12 Voucher Web page.
+Frequently Asked Questions (FAQs) pertaining to the status of the settlement, eligibility, and the use of the vouchers are available on the CDE Education Technology K-12 Voucher Program: FAQs Web page.

 First Cy Pres Distribution

 The total amount of $250 million at the rate of $50.80 per pupil voucher allocation was determined based on the cy pres fund amount along with the number of completed applications from eligible entities.
-Data from the 2005 California Basic Educational Data System (CBEDS) was used to calculate the per pupil voucher.
+Data from the 2005 California Basic Educational Data System was used to calculate the per pupil voucher.
 Consideration for small schools (schools with 300 or less students) was provided.
 Of the $250 million initially distributed, $7.1 million was unclaimed for a total first cy pres distribution of $ 242.9 million.
-Districts may choose to target vouchers to support successful programs at specific eligible school sites included in the application.
-Vouchers do not have to be distributed to all eligible school sites.
-However, vouchers may only be utilized at those school sites eligible to receive vouchers.

 Second Cy Pres Distribution

 The total amount in vouchers distributed was based on two-thirds of the unredeemed consumer vouchers determined to be approximately $18.4 million, and the unallocated amount of $7.1 million from the first cy pres distribution, for a total amount of $25.5 million.
-This was allocated to eligible schools at a rate of $5.31 per student based on enrollment and Free and Reduced Price Meals (FRPM) data from 2009-10 data.
+This was allocated to eligible schools at a rate of $5.31 per student based on enrollment and FRPM data from 2009-10 data.

 Remainder of the First Cy Pres Distribution